-If you have lost your job due to COVID-19 pandemic, this article will help you with understanding the options available to you to give you a better chance at finding utility assistance to pay your bills.
+If you have lost your job due to COVID-19 pandemic, this article will help you with understanding the options available to you to give you a better chance of finding utility assistance to pay your bills.

 Utility assistance can come in many forms.
-Deferred payments, deadline extensions or referrals to local nonprofits who will pay your balance are all forms of utility assistance.
+Deferred payments, deadline extensions, or referrals to local nonprofits who will pay your balance are all forms of utility assistance.

-In this guide we will provide you with 7 options for utility assistance.
-Those range from state funded programs, plans created by energy companies and referrals to charity organizations who may pay your bill for you.
+In this guide, we will provide you with 7 options for utility assistance.
+Those range from state-funded programs plans created by energy companies and referrals to charity organizations who may pay your bill for you.